0xLangat/alx-pre_course/README.md

 My first readme
-this is the master branch readme
+this is the master branch